 According to the internet and urban legend, two things that go hand in hand with a grain of salt, American Airlines uses the code name "Jim Wilson" for human remains being shipped in its cargo hold.
 But is there any truth to this?

 After all, it's absolutely true that American, like many other airlines, does ship human remains — people die all the time far from their families and final resting places.
-But no one at American actually uses this code, says an American Airlines spokesperson, and it's not anything that passengers would ever hear.
+But no one at American actually uses this code, said an American Airlines (AA) spokesperson we spoke to in 2016, and it's not anything that passengers would ever hear.

-Like everything else related to air travel since September 11, 2001, transporting human remains became more difficult.
-In 2004, the Transportation Security Administration partnered with funeral homes to come up with some guidelines to help people transport remains with less hassle and better security.
+Like everything else related to air travel since Sept.
+11, 2001, transporting human remains became more difficult.
+The Transportation Security Administration partnered with funeral homes to come up with some guidelines to help people transport remains with less hassle and better security.

 This is especially tricky with cremated remains.
 Airlines may require that you carry them onto the plane rather than checking them into the cargo hold, which means they must go through the X-ray machine.
 If the container is opaque to the machine, it cannot go onto the plane.
 And TSA agents are not permitted to open the container, even if you ask them to.
 There are travel-friendly containers available made of plastic or wood that work with the X-ray machine, but you have to know that in advance.